CalvinKrist/ProjectBrightSun/README.md

 # RedBlueCyberlab

-A repository of tools and systems with the goal to simplify penetration testing and security for students.
+A local website that allows for the automated installation of a variety of virtual machines to VirtualBox using packer and vagrant.

 ## Getting Started